wasp-lang/wasp/web/docs/advanced/deployment/cli.md

 After the setup, we run `deploy` which will push your client and server live.

-We run this single command each time you want to **update your app**.
-So, to update your app with the latest changes, you run:
+Run this command whenever you want to **update your deployed app** with the latest changes:
 ```shell
 wasp deploy fly deploy
 ```